This post may contain affiliate links. You can view our affiliate disclosure here.

 The Flop Shot

-The general idea is to open your clubface wide, adjust your alignment, re-grip the club, and accelerate down through the ball.
-You should only really consider a flop shot for tight or fluffy lies.
+The general idea for flops with a PW is to open your clubface wide, adjust your alignment, widen your stance, re-grip the club, and accelerate down through the ball.

 Flop shots and the techniques used are explained in much detail in this article, and I strongly recommend you go there if you’re interested in learning how to hit a flop shot.